Crystal Beer Parlor: History

 In the early 1900s the building was the home of Gerken Family Grocery Store, operated by Julius Weitz and his siblings and parents.

 As of 2021, Crystal Beer Parlor was Savannah's oldest restaurant, known as The Crystal in the early 1930s, when it was owned by William "Blocko" and Connie Manning.
 It was named for the Crystal Ice Company, which was located across the street.

 The business became Crystal Beer Parlor "legally" in 1933; although it was possibly in business from 1928, during Prohibition.
 Al Capone visited the establishment around the time of Prohibition in the hopes of persuading "Blocko" to work for his organization.

 The business was put up for sale at auction around 2000, but no buyers came forward.
 The building was empty for the next two years, until Buddy and Suzanne Kosic reopened it in late 2003.
 It was on the market again in 2008.

 John Nichols purchased the business in 2009.
 After seeing the flyer reporting its availability, he threw it away; however, when he mentioned it to the staff at his catering company, they suggested he reconsider.
 The reopening in October 2009 was supposed to be a soft opening, but a reporter and a photographer were sent by the Savannah Morning News, which put the relaunch on its front page the next morning.

+In November 2025, a fire started in a laundry bin at the restaurant.